lovell/sharp/README.md

 This is equivalent to GraphicsMagick's `>` geometry option: "change the dimensions of the image only if its width or height exceeds the geometry specification".

+#### blur([radius])

+When used without parameters, performs a fast, mild blur of the output image.
+This typically reduces performance by 10%.

+When a `radius` is provided, performs a slower, more accurate Gaussian blur.
+This typically reduces performance by 30%.

+* `radius`, if present, is an integral Number representing the approximate blur mask radius in pixels.

 #### sharpen([radius], [flat], [jagged])

-When used without parameters, perform a fast, mild sharpen of the output image.
+When used without parameters, performs a fast, mild sharpen of the output image.
 This typically reduces performance by 10%.

-When a `radius` is provided, perform a slower, more accurate sharpen of the L channel in the LAB colour space.
+When a `radius` is provided, performs a slower, more accurate sharpen of the L channel in the LAB colour space.
 Separate control over the level of sharpening in "flat" and "jagged" areas is available.
 This typically reduces performance by 50%.

 * `radius`, if present, is an integral Number representing the sharpen mask radius in pixels.
 * `flat`, if present, is a Number representing the level of sharpening to apply to "flat" areas, defaulting to a value of 1.0.